► London's ULEZ launches 8 April 2019

 ► Charge is £12.50 a day for affected cars

-Like the Congestion Charge, it’s only going to be enforced within a certain central area of the capital, and only certain cars are going to be affected.
-Transport for London says that 1.5 million diesel cars, 500,000 petrol cars, 55,000 HGVs and 10,000 coaches failed to meet the ULEZ standards in the Congestion Charge Zone last year – so it’s going to impact many motorists.
+Like the Congestion Charge, the ULEZ is only enforced in central area of the capital, and only certain vehicles are going to be affected.
+Transport for London says that 1.5 million diesel cars, 500,000 petrol cars, 55,000 HGVs and 10,000 coaches failed to meet the ULEZ standards in the Congestion Charge Zone last year – so the Ultra Low Emission Zone is will still affect many motorists.

-So how much does it cost, what’s it for and when do you need to pay it?
+So how much does the ULEZ charge cost, what’s it for and when do you need to pay it?
 Keep reading for CAR magazine’s guide to London’s forthcoming Ultra Low Emission Zone.

-Pictured below is the sign you’re going to start to seeing as you drive into central London, signalling that you're approaching the ULEZ.
+And below is the sign you’re going to start to seeing as you drive into central London, signalling that you're approaching the ULEZ.
 However, you can check before you set of, using this tool which shows which postcodes are affected here.

-What’s more, the charge is calculated per calendar day, so if you drive in to the ULEZ area at 11pm at night and then drive out at 2.30am the following morning, you’ll have to pay the charge twice.
-Ouch...
+More bad news: the charge is calculated per calendar day, so if you drive in to the ULEZ area at 11pm at night and then drive out at 2.30am the following morning, you’ll have to pay the charge twice.
+Sour!

-If your car or other vehicle is affected, you’ll have to pay an extra £12.50, and if you’re using a larger vehicle (like a lorry over 3.5 tonnes or a coach over 5 tonnes), it’ll cost an extra £100 per day.
+If your vehicle is affected, you’ll have to pay an extra £12.50, and if you’re using a larger vehicle (like a lorry over 3.5 tonnes or a coach over 5 tonnes), it’ll cost an extra £100 per day.
 Like the congestion charge, you can pay online, and even in advance.